 Source: ForexSchoolOnline

-While many Forex brokers tend to offer their clients multiple trading platforms, the majority will most definitely offer their customers the option to trade on MT4.
-The platform is equally suitable for both beginners and experienced traders, making it the popular choice for 85% of Forex traders.
-Meanwhile, some 6% of respondents have chosen the MT5 platform and 5% have picked cTrader for their Forex trades.
-About 23% of correspondents have reported trading currency pairs with other trading platforms.
+Many forex brokers offer multiple trading platforms to their clients, but the majority offer their customers the option to trade on MT4.
+The platform is equally suitable for both beginners and experienced traders, making it the popular choice for 85% of forex traders.
+Meanwhile, some 6% of respondents have chosen the MT5 platform, and 5% have picked cTrader for their forex trades.
+About 23% of respondents have reported trading currency pairs with other trading platforms.

-As far as the volume of trades goes, on average, 41% of traders make between nine and 20 trades within a single month.
+As for the volume of trades, on average, 41% of traders make between nine and 20 trades within a single month.
 Another 35% place between four and eight orders per month, while 14% make more than 30 orders per month.
-About 45% of respondents have reported spending 1-2 hours a day trading, while 14% have said to spend six hours or more trading.
+About 45% of respondents have reported spending 1-2 hours a day trading, while 14% have said they spend six hours or more trading.

-Some 66% of traders use the daily charts whilst 48% use the one-hour charts.
-If we compare profitable and unprofitable traders, we can see that 72% of those who earn profit from Forex trading use daily charts.
-However, a big portion of unprofitable traders (62%) also use daily charts.
+Some 66% of traders use the daily charts, whilst 48% use the one-hour charts.
+If we compare profitable and unprofitable traders, we can see that 72% of those who earn profit from forex trading use daily charts.
+However, a big portion of unprofitable traders (62%) also use daily charts, so we should take into account that the results are mixed.
 A significant number of traders are willing to invest in learning materials for their trading sessions, with 53% of respondents reporting to have invested either in books, courses, or strategy testers in the last 12 months.
-That said, 47% of traders have not purchased any materials to help them in their trading endeavors in the last 12 months.
+However, 47% of traders have not purchased any materials to help them with their trading in the last 12 months.

 Profitable traders have been reported to be more experienced (5.4 years) than unprofitable traders (2.5 years).
 Another discrepancy between the two groups was noticed in the average number of trading strategies that have been tested.
 While those who have gained profits have tried out about three trading strategies, those who have not been successful have tested four trading strategies on average.

-There are several reasons that can be pointed out as factors that may lead to an unprofitable Forex trading experience.
+Several factors can contribute to an unprofitable forex trading experience.
 The time dedicated to trading may be one of the reasons why traders fail to make profits.
 About 85% of investors who have dedicated more than four years to their trading are successful in generating profits.
-With the beginning of almost anyone’s trading journey bringing many losses due to lack of knowledge, 53% of traders stick to trading for less than a year.
+While the beginning of many trading journeys brings losses due to a lack of knowledge, 53% of traders stick to trading for less than a year.
 About 12% of traders who keep trading for one to three years have reported enjoying profits.
-That said, only 8% of traders choose to stay in trading for more than 4 years.
+However, only 8% of traders choose to continue trading for more than 4 years.

-When it comes to the amount that Forex traders spend on their currency pair trades, it has been reported that most traders (63.75%) have limited their Forex trading expenses to less than 5% of their total budget.
-Some 13% of correspondents spend 5-15% of their income on Forex trading while 6.75% and 2.10% of traders reported spending 15-25% and 25-50% of their budgets on Forex trading, respectively.
-Very few traders (0.40%) go beyond half of their overall budget and 14% are not sure how much they spend on their Forex trades.
+When it comes to the amount that forex traders spend on their currency pair trades, it has been reported that most traders (63.75%) have limited their forex trading expenses to less than 5% of their total budget.
+Some 13% of correspondents spend 5-15% of their income on forex trading, while 6.75% and 2.10% of traders reported spending 15-25% and 25-50% of their budgets on forex trading, respectively.
+Very few traders (0.40%) go beyond half of their overall budget, and 14% are unsure how much they spend on their forex trades.

 Budget Amount Traders Spend on Forex Trading